 A creamy and dreamy paleo cheese with AIP (nut free options too)!

-- 4 ounces raw cashews or 1 cup cauliflower for AIP
+- 4 ounces raw cashews or 1 cup cauliflower or peeled zucchini for AIP

 - 4 ounces diced parsnips